-From selecting a model to avoiding prying eyes, Trevor and Faye Yerbury have more than 30 years’ experience shooting fine art nude images.
-Read their tips below
+From selecting a model to avoiding prying eyes, Trevor and Faye Yerbury have more than 30 years of experience shooting fine art nude images.
+Read their tips below.

 My wife Faye and I have been photographing figure studies for well over 30 years, and sometimes we are asked why.
 The answer is simple: I am the fourth generation to run the Yerbury family business, which was founded by my great-grandfather in 1864.

 During the 1920s and ’30s my grandfather, Edward, photographed the female nude and exhibited it in international salons worldwide, winning many awards for his work.
 We have several of his original prints hanging in our home.